 Communicating With My BetterHelp Counselor

 BetterHelp’s platform also includes an online journal, which I found particularly useful.
-Each day the app will send a “friendly reminder to write in your journal” and to me this was helpful in so many ways, from the therapeutic aspect of writing down my thoughts and emotions to tracking my progress and being able to share my challenges with my therapist during our weekly sessions.
+Each day the app will send a “friendly reminder to write in your journal” and to me this was helpful in so many ways, from the therapeutic aspect of writing down my thoughts and emotions to monitoring my progress and discussing my challenges with my therapist during our weekly sessions.

 My First Session, And Beyond